 Noorain Khan is director in the foundation’s Office of the President where she oversees grant making from the foundation’s Reserves Fund and leads cross-foundation strategic projects and initiatives that emerge from the president’s priorities.
 Previously, she served as program officer in the Office of the President.

 Noorain serves on the board of Girl Scouts of the USA, where she is national secretary and a member of the executive committee.
-She has also served on the boards of Libraries Without Borders and the Association of American Rhodes Scholars.
+She also serves on the boards of Libraries Without Borders, the New Women's Foundation, the Brooklyn Children's Museum, and, previously, the Association of American Rhodes Scholars.